BermudezTech/frontend/README.md

 ## pickPlace

 A simple web page go through the process of describing a project.
 It has responsive design.

+## realstate

+It's the replication of a Figma design which is available on https://sleekui.com/resource/flowbase-real-estate-template.
+I made it in order to learn how to transform a sketch into a web page as accurate as possible.
+It's made with simple HTML5 and SCSS (Sass).
+This webpage has not responsive design and any functionality.

+## singlePageLabInform

+It's a simple webpage for a presentation.
+It's made to present a lab inform.
+It consist on a single web page application made with JS.
+All the information it's stored on a HTML file and with JS the information is hidded or showed according to the tab you're in.
+It has not responsive design.

+## trafalgar

+It's the replication of a Figma design which is available on https://sleekui.com/resource/trafalgar-landing-page.
+I made it in order to learn how to transform a sketch into a web page as accurate as possible.
+It's made with simple HTML5 and SCSS (Sass).
+This webpage has not responsive design and any functionality.

 ## turisticWays